syncfusion-content/uwp-docs/uwp/Radial-Menu/Overview.md

 ---
 layout: post
 title: About UWP Radial Menu control | Syncfusion
-description: Learn here all about Overview support in Syncfusion UWP Radial Menu (SfRadialMenu) control and more.
+description: Learn here all about introduction of Syncfusion UWP Radial Menu (SfRadialMenu) control, its elements and more.
 platform: uwp
 control: SfRadial Menu
 documentation: ug